 Define the supremum–MMD over state–action pairs by

 Then for any two return–distribution mappings \(\eta,\nu\),

 Thus the distributional Bellman operator is a \(\sqrt{\gamma}\)–contraction in \(\mathrm{MMD}_\infty\).

 \textbf{Contraction in the multivariate setting.} To the best of our knowledge, the only MMD-contraction result in a multivariate setting is from \cite{wiltzer2024foundationsmultivariatedistributionalreinforcement}.
-They show that when you push each sampled return vector \(Z\in\mathbb R^d\) through the affine map \(z\mapsto \mathbf R(s,a)+\gamma z\), the same two requirements, shift‐invariance and homogeneity of the kernel, guarantee a \(\gamma^{\alpha/2}\) contraction in the supremum‐MMD metric.
-In other words, by treating each component of the return vector uniformly and applying the identical homogeneity‐based argument from the univariate case, one obtains exactly the same geometric shrinkage factor.
+They show that when each sampled return vector \(Z\in\mathbb R^d\) is pushed through the affine map \(z\mapsto \mathbf R(s,a)+\gamma z\), the same two requirements, shift-invariance and homogeneity of the kernel, guarantee a \(\gamma^{\alpha/2}\) contraction in the supremum-MMD metric.
+In other words, by treating each component of the return vector uniformly and applying the identical homogeneity-based argument from the univariate case, one obtains exactly the same geometric shrinkage factor.

 This, however, falls short of the setting we require for the distributional Sobolev Bellman operator in Appendix \ref{sec:sobolev_bellman}, where the pushforward is the more general (pseudo)‐affine map